My Top 26 Best Travel Destinations For 2026

 Of all the trips I’ve ever taken, Pakistan ranks as the most unforgettable.
 There’s no other place like it.
 From the madness of its big cities, to the raw, untamed beauty of its mountains, Pakistan will leave you breathless in every sense of the word.
 It’s not quite as easy to get to as the other countries on the list, but if you make the effort, you won’t be disappointed.

 And hey, shameless self-plug, but if you want to come along on an expedition on Pakistan in 2026, look no further than this blog.
-Our first round of dates has filled up, but just register your interest on this page, and we’ll keep you updated on if we launch a second round of dates for this year.
+I have been hosting group trips to Pakistan since 2021, and this June 21st to July 4th, 2026, I’ll be leading one more trip.
+For all the details and the sign-up form, register your interest on this page, and we can explore the untouched natural beauty of Northern Pakistan together.

 Nepal